dagraham/etm-dgraham/README.md

 _etm_ has several ways of viewing entries.
 This are listed below by the shortcut key used to activate the view.
 E.g., pressing “a” activates _Agenda_ view.

-  * a: Agenda: dated unfinished tasks and other reminders by year-week
+  * a: Agenda: dated unfinished tasks and other reminders by year-week and week day
   * b: Busy: a graphical illustration of busy times by year-week
-  * c: Completed: finished tasks and jobs by completion year-week
+  * c: Completed: finished tasks and jobs by completion year-week and week day
   * d: Do Next: undated tasks grouped by location
   * f: Forthcoming: dated unfinished tasks and other reminders by next occurrence
   * h: History: all items by last modified or created datetime descending